kylehuang041/RestaurantOrderProgram/README.md

 HOW TO START THIS PROJECT: Create classes for restaurant, customer, waiter, and menu<br>
 AUTHORS: Kyle Huang<br>
 USER INSTRUCTIONS: Type in what food and how many.
 Yes or no for a print of the receipt.<br>
-Yes or no for a download copy of the receipt.<br>
+Yes or no for a download file of the receipt.<br>

 Uploaded from my private respository.